jgomer2001/testing/user-scim.md

 * Click the `Save Configuration` button.

 The Gluu server will then create a long-lived OAuth2 access token with a validity period of one year.
-Doing this will also switch the authorization scheme from UMA to OAuth2 Access Token.

 * Click on `JSON Configuration` > `OxTrust Configuration` in the left navigation pane.
 This will retrieve the access token and will display it at the `scimTestModeAccessToken` property.